 ix, 238 pages

 Copyright 2009 Deanna Mariea Floy Stoube

 Stoube, Deanna Mariea Floy.
-"The emergence and development of preservice teachers' professional belief systems about reading and reading instruction." dissertation, University of Iowa, 2009.
+"The emergence and development of preservice teachers' professional belief systems about reading and reading instruction."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.